n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecontacts.md

 # Google Contacts

-The Google Contacts node allows you to automate work in the Google Contacts platform and integrate Google Contacts with other applications. n8n has built-in support for a wide range of Google Contacts features, including creating, updating, retrieving, deleting, and getting contacts.
+The Google Contacts node allows you to automate work in Google Contacts, and integrate Google Contacts with other applications. n8n has built-in support for a wide range of Google Contacts features, including creating, updating, retrieving, deleting, and getting contacts.

 On this page, you'll find a list of operations the Google Contacts node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Google Contacts credentials](https://docs.n8n.io/integrations/builtin/credentials/google/) for guidance on setting up authentication.
+    Refer to [Google Contacts credentials](https://docs.n8n.io/integrations/builtin/credentials/google/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Google Contacts integrations](https://n8n.io/integrations/google-contacts/){:target="_blank" .external-link} list.